brain storming on paper

 Please follow the format outlined below for submitting your application.
 It consists of three parts.
 Please mark each section clearly.
 Please contact the ReachOut alumni adviser with any questions.

-Interview date: Thursday, February 3, 2022 (and, if needed, by Zoom on Wednesday, February 2, 2022, primarily for the Class of 2021).
-In-person interviews are an important part of ReachOut's selection process.
+Interview date: Tuesday, January 31, 2023 (and, if needed, on Wednesday, February 1).
+Interviews are an important part of ReachOut's selection process.
 Those awarded fellowships will be notified before the end of February.

 I. Cover Sheet.